mpm/backed-goods/README.md

 * Check for never versions of level data as some levels cannot be completed atm.
 * Game states (intro screen, advancing to next level, etc.)
+* Fix rendering error when sprites reach the left end of the screen